qojulia/QuantumOptics.jl-documentation/src/stochastic/schroedinger.md

 Hs = [H] # hide
 tspan = [0,0.1] # hide
 ψ0 = fockstate(b, 0) # hide
-dt = 1e-1 # hide
-stochastic.schroedinger(tspan, ψ0, H, Hs; dt=dt)
+stochastic.schroedinger(tspan, ψ0, H, Hs)
 nothing # hide
 ```

 Here, the first three arguments are the same as for [`timeevolution.schroedinger`](@ref).
 The additional argument `Hs` is either an [`Operator`](@ref) or a vector of operators.
 The first case corresponds to the stochastic Schrödinger equation featuring only a single noise process, while the latter corresponds to a number of noise processes, where the operators $H_i^s$ are the entries in the vector `Hs`.
-Note, that the keyword argument `dt` has to be set here since the default algorithms use fixed time steps (e.g. `dt=1e-2`).
-A default choice of `dt` is not included since it strongly depends on the given problem.
-For more details on algorithms, see the [**DifferentialEquations.jl** documentation](http://docs.juliadiffeq.org/stable/).

 A time-dependent stochastic Schrödinger equation can also be implemented using [`stochastic.schroedinger_dynamic`](@ref).
 Instead of the two parts of the Hamiltonian `H` and `Hs`, the dynamic version takes two functions as arguments.
 One, that returns the deterministic part of the dynamic Hamiltonian, while the other returns a vector with the (time- or state-dependent) operators $H_i^s$ as entries.

 ```@example stochastic-schroedinger
 tspan = [0,0.1] # hide
 ψ0 = fockstate(b, 0) # hide
-dt = 1e-1 # hide
 function fdeterm(t, psi)
     # Calculate time-dependent stuff
     # Update deterministic part of Hamiltonian